SavannahAdamsss/collab-3/README.md

   - Adam added a paragraph to index.html.

 Slack your partner.
 You should both create an array of objects.
 Each object should have a name and age:
+    - Savannah added app.js.
-    - Savannah added an array of objects that each have a name and age.
+    - Savannah added an array of objects that each have a name and age to app.js.
-    - Adam added an array of objects that each have a name and age.
+    - Adam added an array of objects that each have a name and age to app.js.